akspa0/showTools/mixing/preFapMix/memory-bank/progress.md

 - **PII Safety:** Maintained through `pii_safe_file_prefix` in workflow stages and sanitized naming in `call_processor.py` outputs.
 - **Resolved Issues:** Previous terminal echo problem, initial LLM import/usage issues, and RTTM parsing issues are resolved.
 Soundbite generation in `transcription_module.py` and copying in `call_processor.py` are now working.

+### Final Output Builder
+- The final output builder is now fully implemented and invoked unconditionally as the last step of the pipeline.
+- It collects all call outputs, soundbites, LLM responses, transcripts, show files, and metadata, and zips the final output.
+- It marks bad calls, makes all paths relative, and supports a flat call folder for convenience.
+- All lineage, tagging, and extensibility requirements are met.
+- The output is robust, user-facing, and ready for further content moderation and UI integration.

+## Final Output Builder Redesign (May 2025)
+- The previous output builder was insufficient: it did not compile final call audio, did not robustly collect or name outputs, and did not produce a user-facing product.
+- A new, modular, and robust output builder is planned and requirements are confirmed.
+- Implementation will begin in a new session.

 ## What's Left to Build / Refine (Current Development Cycle)

 ### Current High Priority